-New classification as important information for physiotherapy [4, 5, 6, 7, 8, 9, 10].
+New classification as important information for physiotherapy [4, 5, 6, 7, 8, 9, 10]

 There are three groups and four types of scoliosis (T. Karski 2001-2004).

-To understand the biomechanical pathological influence in development of scoliosis we present also the child from control group without scoliosis to show the "physiological model of movement of hips" protecting before so-called idiopathic scoliosis (Fig. 2).
+To understand the biomechanical pathological influence in development of scoliosis we present also the child from control group without scoliosis to show the "physiological model of movement of hips" protecting before so-called idiopathic scoliosis (Tab.
+1).
+Double curves.
+Influenced by the "gait" and the permanent "standing at ease on the right leg".
+Stiff spine.
+3D.
+Progression.